RILMANIA/ip-revisi/README.md

 **Genshin AI Companion** is a game companion web application designed to help Genshin Impact players explore characters, understand lore, and receive AI-powered build recommendations.

-The application integrates **OpenAI GPT API** for intelligent explanations and recommendations, and the **Genshin Impact API** as a source of game data.
+The application integrates **Google Gemini API** for intelligent explanations and recommendations, and the **Genshin Impact API** as a source of game data.
 The system is built using **client–server architecture** with a modern frontend and a RESTful backend.

 ---